 While some of the Samsung flagships are waterproof, considerable water damage can cause this problem.
 If your Android device was accidentally damaged in water, do not try to turn the phone on or charge it immediately.
 Allow all parts of the phone to dry completely before you consider using the phone.

-When Samsung Galaxy S3 was introduced as a waterproof phone, some owners complained that their Samsung Galaxy won’t charge after water damage.
-While the phone is water resistant, there are a lot of things that can still cause the damage.
+When Samsung Galaxy S3 was introduced as a waterproof phone, some owners complained that their Samsung Galaxy wouldn’t charge after water damage.
+While the phone is water-resistant, there are a lot of things that can still cause damage.
 Make sure you try these steps, not only for the S3 but for any Samsung Galaxy phone if it gets wet.

-Allow the phone to dry for 24 hours by removing the battery (if it is removable) and the back cover and putting all the parts of the phone in a bag of rice.
+Allow the phone to dry for 24 hours by removing the battery (if it is removable) and the back cover and putting all the phone parts in a bag of rice.

-For those who have a few bags of silica gel available, it also helps in drying the phone quickly.
+Those who have a few bags of silica gel available also helps in drying the phone quickly.

-Once it is dried, clean the charging port and connect the charger, allow the phone to charge and then switch it on.
+Once it is dried, clean the charging port, connect the charger, allow the phone to charge, and then switch it on.

 What to do if my Samsung Galaxy Can Be Recognized by My Computer but Does Not Power On?

-When your Samsung Galaxy does not Power on but when you connect it to your computer, your system is able to recognize it, then you can try to reinstate the Android operating system.
-It may have gone corrupt for some reason or if it is powered off because you were trying to tweak the system software or if you tried to change something in the custom ROM.
-Google provides firmware images that can be easily installed if your computer can read your Samsung Galaxy phone.
+When your Samsung Galaxy does not Power on, but when you connect it to your computer, your system can recognize it, then you can try to reinstate the Android operating system.
+It may have gone corrupt for some reason, or if it is powered off because you were trying to tweak the system software or if you tried to change something in the custom ROM.
+Google provides firmware images that can be easily installed on your computer can read your Samsung Galaxy phone.

-Do this if you understand firmware and installation of software on a phone through the computer.
+Do this if you understand firmware and installation of software on the phone through the computer.
 If any of this is too difficult for you, leave it to a professional.

-There are several ways to turn off the Samsung Galaxy device but it requires the power button in order to turn it on.
-So, the situation is a bit pathetic in case the power button becomes non-responding for some unknown reason.
-If this is the case, then the phone must be taken to a technician to repair the power button, however, there is also a way to turn on the device without a power button.
+There are several ways to turn off the Samsung Galaxy device, but it requires the power button to turn it on.
+So, the situation is a bit pathetic if the power button becomes non-responding for some unknown reason.
+If this is the case, the phone must be taken to a technician to repair the power button.
+However, there is also a way to turn on the device without a power button.
 What you are required to do to turn on the device is,